NetCal/NumBackend/README.md

-# NumBackend by DiscoDNC
+# NetworkCalculus.org DNC NumBackend

-A backend for (immutable) number representations that allows you to switch between different real and rational implementations.
+A backend for (immutable) number representations that allows to switch between different real and rational implementations.

+This code is developed by the NetworkCalculus.org contributors for use in the Deterministic Network Calculator (DNC).
+See networkcalculus.org.

 ### Limitations